 6. Finally, when all dry, locate original screw holes now covered with paper.
 Pierce through the maps and screw chairs back together.

 I love these chairs and may make some more for my dining room.
 The Hong Kong map chair has the most sentimental value for me.
-But aesthetically, I think the London Underground Map chair is my favorite.
+But aesthetically, I think the London Underground Map chair is my favourite.

 I have uploaded some free printable vintage maps that you can also download and use to upcycle your own chairs or any other map craft you may want to try.
+I also have a tutorial for some easy DIY map art that can be made with road maps, that would look great with these chairs.

 You might want to check out some of my other Map upcycles: